The great global warming swindle

 Climate is changing by definition.
 So it is necessary to adapt, as did the civilizations of the past, while today we certainly do not lack technologies and urban and environmental measures to adapt to any climate change.
 The moralism of extreme environmentalism is useless and is pure ideology and mystification of reality.
 The girl who reproaches adults: "you have taken away our future!", can be tolerated.
 Adults who say the same thing, no. Because, second, if we are all here, it is also thanks to the oil age.
 This puritanism of the environmentalists of the last hour, applied to ecology, does not help us to solve problems.
 And stop with the mercantile environmentalism, just to sell anything.

 The climate is not like home air conditioning, with an air temperature that we set and control ourselves.
 To heat the immense masses of ocean water it takes at least millenniums: it is not with a few “little farts” - the CO2 emissions originated by human activities - that the Earth can overheat.
 In fact, in the balance of the carbon cycle on Earth, "the little and big farts" by anthropogenic origin are an irrelevant percentage.
 In addition: the greenhouse effect is exactly what allows life on Earth.
 2,000 years ago, at the time of the ancient Romans, and around the year 1200, that is at the time of the construction of the great Gothic cathedrals, global average temperatures were even higher than today, with vineyards growing even in England.
-In fact, at the current state of knowledge, the factors that determine the climatic changes of the Earth are of a astronomical and geophysical order, essentially due to: activity of the sun, variation on the inclination of the earth's axis and of the earth's orbit over geophysical times (and not of certainly in a few centuries, such as nutation, precession, etc.; i.e. the Milanković Cycles), and introduction by volcanic eruptions of fine dust into the atmosphere.
+In fact, at the current state of knowledge, the factors that determine the big climatic changes of the Earth are of a astronomical and geophysical order, essentially due to: activity of the sun, variation on the inclination of the earth's axis and of the earth's orbit over geophysical times (such as nutation, precession, etc.; i.e. the Milanković Cycles; and not of certainly in a few centuries), and introduction of fine dust into the high atmosphere by big volcanic eruptions.

 Demonstrating that global warming is not of anthropogenic origin, that it is not due to human activities, does not mean to say: all right, we happily continue to burn - and waste - fossil fuels in all possible ways, poisoning more and more the environment in which we live.